InternalError503/Language-Manager/readme.md

 Language Manager
 ========

-Source Code Repository ForLanguage Manager
+Source Code Repository For Language Manager
-Source code released under https://www.mozilla.org/MPL/2.0/
+Source code released under [MPL 2.0] (https://www.mozilla.org/MPL/2.0/)

 #### What it does:
-Language Manager, Designed to manage language packs for Cyberfox and Firefox web browsers this easy to use utility make it easy to manage installed language packs and always have the latest language pack installed.
+Language Manager, Designed to manage language packs for `Cyberfox` and `Firefox` web browsers this easy to use utility make it easy to manage installed language packs and always have the latest language pack installed.